(Last Updated on : 04-02-2019)

 at that time.
 India was considered a weak team in the Cricketing Circuit for long time but Indian team changed from 1950s and is a major force to reckon with today.

 , named the Parsee Oriental Cricket Club, was founded in that year and they played their first match in Bombay (Mumbai

 ).
 From this point, the journey of Indian cricket began.
 This cricket club of Mumbai marked the beginning of interest of Indian people in cricket.
 The first official cricket match was played between Parsis and Europeans in 1877 AD.
 Till late 19th century people of this country did not open their hearts to the game.

 Indian Cricket in 20th Century

-After its initiation, Cricket started to get popularity among the Indian people within a short period of time.
-The middle and last half of the nineteenth century was an important period in the history of Indian Cricket, as the game spread its reach in almost all the parts of India during that period.
-Many teams from England started touring India by the close of the nineteenth century.
-There is a report published in the newspaper, The Times of India
+After its initiation, Cricket started gaining popularity among the Indian people within a short period of time.
+The middle and last half of the 19th century was an important period in the history of Indian Cricket, as the game spread its reach in almost all the parts of India during that period.

 The First Test Match was played in 1932.
 Though India did not have a national cricket team during the early 1900s, a few Indian great cricketers of that era did represent the England cricket team.
 Maharaja Ranjit Singh